PennSpark/browser-server-link-demo/frontend-backend/frontend/README.md

 # Authentication with Supabase

-To get it started and running, follow the steps (here)[https://supabase.com/docs/guides/auth/quickstarts/react] and refer to the code used in App.js of the frontend folder of this repo.
+To get it started and running, follow the steps [here](https://supabase.com/docs/guides/auth/quickstarts/react) and refer to the code used in App.js of the frontend folder of this repo.

 Things to note:
 1. Remember to create your own shared supabase account for each group.
-2.
+2. Create a .env file to store your secrets.
+Do NOT EVER push this file (git add each file invidivually, NO MORE "git add .").
+3. As an extension, set up gmail or other authentication. (go search the guides on how to do that - its just registering the app on google).
+4. You might want to disable email verification due to the rate limit.
+This is in dashboard -> authentication -> providers -> email -> confirm email (click disable)